AdamWojtul28/Interactive-RF-Visualizer/README.md

 4) Open a CLI interface like Git Bash

-5) Within the folder that was just created, type the following between the braces: git clone https://github.com/AdamWojtul28/Interactive-RF-Visualizer.git
+5) Within the folder that was just created, type the following: git clone https://github.com/AdamWojtul28/Interactive-RF-Visualizer.git

 6) Run Anaconda Navigator